asimsedhain/asimsedhain.github.io/README.md

 ## Experience
 ---
 ### Research Assistant, UT Tyler [Feb 2020 - Present]
-* Working on development of image classification techniques based on invarient features.
+* Working on development of image classification techniques based on invariant features.
 * Four people team led by Dr. Arun Kulkarni.
 ### Research Assistant, UT Tyler [May 2019 - November 2019]
 * Worked on High-Performance Computing using the GPU under Dr. Subramanian as a part of two-person research group.